Updated: Mar 31

 Equipment: cutting board, small serrated knife; rimmed sheet pan; wax paper; offset spatula; small mixing bowl; fork

-3 cups semi-sweet or dark chocolate chips or melting wafers
+1 pound semi-sweet or dark chocolate

-sprinkles or edible confetti for decorating.
+sprinkles or edible confetti for decorating

 1. Line a sheet pan with wax paper and set aside.